svenmuennich/github-commander/README.md

 `github-commander issue-labels <path_to_config_file>`

-Reads the `issueLabels` section of your configuration and applies it to all repositories in the selected organization.
+Reads the top-level `issueLabels` section as well as `issueLabels` and `additionalIssueLabels` repository sections of your configuration and applies it to all repositories in the selected organization.
 This includes

 * adding any new labels defined in the config,
 * updating the colors of existing labels (matched by name, case insensitive) and